0xLiam0920/SES4U-Capstone-Exoplanets/README.md

 git clone https://github.com/0xLiam0920/SES4U-Capstone-Exoplanets.git
 cd SES4U-Capstone-Exoplanets

-# 2. Run the data pipeline (queries NASA live — requires internet access)
+# 2. Run the data pipeline (queries NASA live, though this requires internet access!)
 python dataquery.py

 # 3. Run the statistical analysis and generate the figure
 python Plotter.py
 ```

-The data pipeline queries NASA's servers directly, so results will reflect the most current version of the `pscomppars` table at the time of execution.
-Minor variation in sample size from the values reported here is expected as the archive is updated continuously.
+The pipeline queries & extracts data from NASA's servers (direct connection), so results will reflect the most current version of the `pscomppars` table at the time of execution.
+Minor variation in sample size from the values reported here is expected as the archive is updated continuously based on observations.

 ---